Digichem-Project/openprattle/README.md

 The default behaviour in OpenPrattle (`gen3D = 'auto'`) is to convert geometries to three-dimensions so long as the coordinates are not already in 3D.
-The function to determine the input geometry dimensions is exposed by pybel, but not by the obabel command-line tool.
+The function to determine the input geometry dimensions is exposed by Pybel, but not by the obabel command-line tool.
 This means that automatic conversion with gen3D will only occur when using the Pybel backend, unless the input format is exclusively non-3D (such as ChemDraw's cdx).